mapcontrib/mapcontrib/CONTRIBUTING.md

     $ npm start

 It will install all the dependancies and run the NodeJs based server.
 You must have a MongoDB server running on localhost.
+By default the application will be available at [http://localhost:8080](http://localhost:8080).

 ### Watch